jeradhoy/MSUWC/README.md

 Stream dimensions are rectangular, but in the future may be modified to be trapezoidal.
-Width is calculated with an empirical power law function and calibrated to match observations.
+Width is calculated with an empirical power law function (Li et al., 2013) and calibrated to match observations.
 Currently, a and b are fixed to 0.3, and 0.6, respectively.

 ![width] <sub>(6)</sub>